bocadilloproject/bocadillo/docs/how-to/middleware.md

 ### Pure ASGI middleware

-Bocadillo also supports "pure" ASGI middleware, i.e. middleware that only expects their `parent` middleware to be given to their constructor.
+Bocadillo also supports "pure" ASGI middleware, i.e. middleware that only expects their `inner` middleware to be given to their constructor.

 ::: tip NOTE
 Third-party ASGI middleware classes are typically given in this form.